threefoldfoundation/blog_threefold/posts/how_it_works.md

 The truth is that ThreeFold is a big project.
 Here we will try to make things a little simpler for you.

 ### So, ThreeFold is building a new internet.
 Why?
 We strongly believe that a new internet is needed for our planet and for humanity.
 "If not now, when?
-If not who, us?"
+If not us, who?"

 What it boils down to is that currently the internet is only available to about 1/2 of the world (meaning billions are being left behind), it is centralized (a handful of large corporations own and profit off of our data), and it uses up to 10% of the world’s energy consumption.
 So, we’re building a new (peer-to-peer) internet that empowers equality (access), autonomy (data ownership, for example), and sustainability (reduces energy consumption).
 These values drive us forward.